 - o Complete

-- o Started/Ongoing
+- Started/Ongoing

-- o Not Started
+- Not Started

 - o Keep as is

-- Keep and Revise
+- o Keep and Revise

-- Remove because no longer appropriate for the CCMP
+- o Remove because no longer appropriate for the CCMP

 The subcommittee found that making status determinations about the actions in the 2012 Update was exceptionally challenging since many were broad, vague, and/or unclear as written.
 Further, some actions were viewed as never 'Complete,' and are thus more ongoing by nature.
 The results of the process were summarized in the November 2019 subcommittee meeting notes under Table 5: CCMP Update 2012 Action Preliminary Assessment (available at http://nbep.org/committees/).
 Of the 119 actions in the plan, 17 actions were deemed complete, 24 viewed as no longer appropriate for a CCMP, and the outcome desired by 78 actions (66%) will carry forward to the next plan in some form.
 Those actions moving forward will be revised or combined to create a more up-to-date and specific actions plans consistent with Section B.10 of this document.
-With the benefit of further discussion, we expect
+With the benefit of further discussion, we expect to develop a more final assessment of the 2012 actions later in this process.
+This exercise offered a good reminder for NBEP to ensure actions included in Vision 2032 are clearly articulated so they can be understood, implemented, tracked, and adapted over the 10-year life of the plan.